-To quit the Creative Cloud for desktop application, click the Gear icon located in the upper-right corner of the Creative Cloud for desktop application.
+To quit the Creative Cloud desktop app, click the gear icon located in the upper-right corner of the Creative Cloud desktop application.

-If you want to relaunch the Creative Cloud for desktop application, you can locate it in the following locations:
+To relaunch the Creative Cloud desktop application, find it in the following locations:

 Mac OS: /Applications/Adobe Creative Cloud/

 Windows 8 and 7: C:\Program Files\Adobe\Adobe Creative Cloud\ACC

-Relaunching the Creative Cloud for desktop application refreshes the list of available updates and installed Applications.
+Relaunching the Creative Cloud desktop app refreshes the list of available updates and installed applications.

 When files are moved in the local Creative Cloud Files folder, do they still exist locally?
 Are they available when disconnected?